-Play a film or TV show and the picture you see is actually made up of a multitude of still pictures played very quickly, one after another, to fool your brain into thinking you’re seeing motion.
+Play a film or TV show and the picture you see is actually made up of a multitude of still images played very quickly, one after another, to fool your brain into thinking you’re seeing motion.

 Traditionally, films have 24 of these images – called frames – every second.
-This number was originally chosen not only because it was considered high enough to give the resultant image a smooth impression of motion, but also to allow a decent quality of sound (sound was embedded into the film at this point).
+This number was initially chosen, somewhat arbitrarily, because it was considered high enough to give the resultant picture a smooth impression of motion and also to allow a decent quality of sound, which was at this point embedded into the film.

 Television programmes work to different standards.
-In the PAL system (used in Europe and parts of Asia) the rate is 25 frames per second while NTSC (the North American alternative) sets the frame rate at 30.
+In the PAL system (used in Europe and parts of Asia), the rate is 25 frames per second, while NTSC (the North American alternative) sets the frame rate at 30.
 These aren’t random numbers.
-They were chosen back in the days of CRT TVs to correspond to the mains power frequencies in each of those regions - that’s 50Hz for PAL territories and 60Hz for NTSC – in order to to minimise interference and the appearance of hum bars on the screen.
+They were chosen back in the days of CRT TVs to correspond to the mains power frequencies in each region – 50Hz for PAL territories and 60Hz for NTSC – in order to to minimise interference and the appearance of hum bars on the screen.

 While the term ‘High Frame Rate’ is routinely bandied around and used interchangeably with 'Refresh Rate', there is, in fact, no fixed standard.
-In effect the term refers to any frame rate higher than is conventionally used – so anything better than the current 24-30 fps.
+In effect, the term refers to any frame rate higher than is conventionally used – so anything better than the current 24-30 fps.

 What can I watch in HFR?

 Arguably the most high-profile HFR films to date have been Peter Jackson’s The Hobbit trilogy – they were recorded at 48fps.
 Having more frames per second inherently improves the smoothness of motion, and gives a higher degree of resolution and clarity.
-Watch any of The Hobbit films in an HFR-enabled cinema (the disc and streaming releases have all been in 24fps), these advantages were clear – but not everyone liked what they saw.
+If you watched any of The Hobbit films in an HFR-enabled cinema (the disc and streaming releases have all been in 24fps), these advantages were clear – but not everyone liked what they saw.

 Why?
 The extra smoothness and resolution makes the films look more lifelike, but also very different from the norm.
 We’re so used to seeing the grain and relatively low resolution of traditional film, anything so obviously better can just look odd.
 The extra clarity puts more of a spotlight on set quality, special effects and make-up – so any shortcomings in these areas are now spotted more easily.

 Ang Lee went even further than Jackson with Billy Lynn’s Long Halftime Walk and most recently Gemini Man.
 Both were recorded at a heady 120fps (reduced to 60fps on Blu-ray) and met with equally mixed reactions.
 The very high level of resolution and smoother motion are obvious, but many viewers remained unsettled, with critics complaining that seeing every detail at all times from both the background and foreground was overtaxing to the eye.